ancile-project/ancile/README.md

 Here are the installation [Instructions](docs/source/installation.md).

 We have a development environment running at https://dev.ancile.smalldata.io so please free to explore it.
-There are few tests accounts set up for exploration.
+There are few test accounts set up for exploration.
+`user/user_password` and `app/app_password`.

 ## Contributors <a name="contributors"></a>